shanujaiswal/Practice_Project/JS notes.md

 ![Differences in Memory Storage of Primitive and Reference](image-1.png) --> To access string we use square bracket []

+# Iterables
+--> An iterable is an object that can be iterated over, meaning its elements can be accessed sequentially

 # Switch Statement
 --> evaluates a value against multiple cases and executes the code block of the matching case --> Provide break if you want to stop the execution and no further responses from code otherwise it will provide all the given cases